frankstepanski/node-express-course/week3/readme.md

 The process of sending data in JSON format to a REST API is called **serialization**.

->Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.
+>Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory.

 To do this in JavaScript we can use the [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method.